ahmadshuraih/LB-Tester/readme.md

 ## 7. Types details

 Within the LBTester are there several types made to make it easier to understand and to use.
 These types are as following:

+### RequestParameter

+RequestParameter is a class wich plays the role of a request parameter:

+#### Attributes:

+> - name: string; //The request parameter name.<br>
+> - value: any; //The request parameter value.

+### TenantAddress:

+TenantAddress is used to be easier to use the contents of the returned addressbook from the loadbalancer:

+#### Attributes:

+> - tenantId: string; //The tenant id<br>
+> - serverProtocol: string; The protocol of the server<br>
+> - serverName: string; //The name of the server<br>
+> - serverPort: number; //The port of the server

+### TestObject

+TestObject is used to add test options for each test:

+#### Attributes:

+> - testName: string //This will be displayed by error or fault test in the test log.<br>
+> - expectedServerName: string //This will be compared with the server name that will be returned by the response.<br>
+> - expectedServerPort: string //This will be compared with the server port that will be returned by the response.<br>
+> - tenantId: string //This will be added to the request url instead of #{tenantId}.<br>
+> - requestParameters: RequestParameter[] //This is for the request parameters, must be added using RequestParameter list 'or empty list []'.<br>
+> - requestBody?: any //(optional) This is for the requst body.<br>
+> - requestHeaders: object //(optional) This is for the request headers.

+### TestObjectList

+TestObjectList is used to generate new TestObjects based on a given TestObject and to contain the TestObjects as a list and to manage them within it:

+#### Attributes:

+> - originalTestObject: TestObject //The original TestObject wich will be copied (Only tenantId will be replaced if neccessary).<br>
+> - startTenantId: string //is the start tenant it wich will be increased based on incrementStep.<br>
+> - totalTestObjects: //is how many test objects you want to generate.<br>
+> - fixedTenant: boolean //If you want to increased the startTenantId of the generated TestObjects or use it as-is for all generated objects from the originalTestObject.<br>
+> - incrementStep: number //how many steps (numbers) do you want to increase the startTenantId per generated object.<br>
+> - testObjects: TestObject[] //The list that contains all TestObjects.

 ### TesterOptions